- Birds are subject to heat stress when the air temperature and humidity uncontrollably increase their core body temperature.

 Heat stress occurs when the bird’s core body temperature increases to fatal temperatures because of poor heat loss and limited coping means.
 Environmental temperature and humidity play a role in heat stress.
 Thus it is key to measure both the temperature and humidity in the barn.

-See Heat Stress Indices for Livestock for example temperature and humidity indexes.
+See Heat Stress Indices for Livestock from Iowa State University for examples of temperature and humidity indexes.

 The thermoneutral zone is the range of environmental temperatures that an organism can maintain their body temperature.
 For most poultry, the thermoneutral zone is between 60 and 75 F. This zone represents the temperature range where heat production is lowest.
 As temperatures increase towards 85 F, the birds will adjust their behavior and decrease feed intake and production.
 These changes help prevent the bird’s core body temperature from increasing.